Airtz/karat/README.md

 <p align=center><img src="https://github.com/Airtz/karat/blob/main/res/help.png"/></p>

 Input must be prefixed with `$`.
-Make sure to enable your `informations` channel.
+Make sure to enable your `info` channel.
 Availables commands are:

 * `help` - show this message
 * `load` [path] - load a classifier from the default path or a specified one
 * `save` [path] - save the current classifier to the default path or a specified one
 * `mode` &lt;log|filter|learn&gt; - set the operating mode
+* `channel` &lt;name&gt; - enable or disable filtering of the specified channel
 * `train` - open the training UI
 * `amplitude` &lt;value&gt; - set the current classifier amplitude